Working in Sweden

 We recommend that focus on the job search should be Stockholm, Gothenburg (Göteborg) and Malmö, the three main cities in Sweden.
 The architect offices there are more likely not to require Swedish as a working language.
 Generally speaking, the level of English is high in Sweden so we would not deem it impossible to work in English.
 For further information on the formal conditions for working in Sweden, both for EU and non EU nationals, please visit the Swedish Migration Board.

-The market for architects is good at the moment, last year we had unemployment of about 0,6 percent, so there is a shortage of Architects in Sweden.
+The market for architects has slowed down in 2018-2019 and unemployment has increased to 1.7 percent, which still is a low figure.
+Going from a general shortage of architects in Sweden, the industry is now in a state of equilibrium.
 There is no requirement to be member in the association to apply for architect jobs in Sweden, or to work as an architect here.

 You may apply to become a member of our Association whenever you wish, we only require a copy of your degree certificate to be sent together with your application which can be found here.
 For assessment of your qualification, please contact Swedish National Agency for Higher Education.
 Strictly speaking, we only give advice to our members in questions of e.g. employment and salaries but of course we will provide limited advice before a job interview even if you are not yet a member.
 However, once you have an employment we recommend you to become a member immediately.
 The title “architect” is not protected in Sweden; however the Association has their own recognized titles that you may apply for.
 To obtain the title, you need to have a Bachelor as well as a Master Degree in Architecture and two years of working experience from an EU country.